-The Question of Artifical Agency
+The Question of Artificial Agency

 I’m grateful for recent speculations about whether AI systems might achieve human-like intelligence (AGI) and/or sentience.
 These have led me to think more carefully about the ingredients that go into these capabilities.
 I think a necessary ingredient is agency, and understanding agency can sharpen our inquiry into the prospects for AI.